Chang-Yu-Chang/emergent-coexistence/README.md

 1. Command-line tools for image segmentation and random forest classification
 2. Implementing analyses including 16S sequences, bootstrapping, and networks
-3. Generating the figures for main text and supplements, as well as the supplementary pdfs
+3. Generating the figures for main text and supplements, as well as the supplementary PDFs

 # Cloning this repository